exoplanetsdk/2ES_target_selection/README.md

 - Stellar parameter distributions
 - Target sky distribution (RA/DEC)

-## Notes
+## Radial Velocity precision calculator

-The RV precision calculations, previously available as the [Radial Velocity precision calculator (Reiners & Zechmeister, 2020)](http://www.astro.physik.uni-goettingen.de/research/rvprecision/), have been automated in the `rv_prec.py` script.
+The photon-limited RV precision calculations, available in the [Radial Velocity precision calculator](http://www.astro.physik.uni-goettingen.de/research/rvprecision/)(Reiners & Zechmeister, 2020), have been automated in the `rv_prec.py` script.
 This automation eliminates the need for the online calculator, significantly speeding up the pipeline and allowing it to scale efficiently for a large number of stars.
 ![Radial Velocity precision calculator](figures/RV_tool.png)

 **Example Usage**